cosmicCacophony/artibound/BATTLEFIELD_DESIGN.md

 **For Unit Power Battlefield (War Camp):**
 - ❌ War Banner (+1 attack) - DISABLED (already has unit power)
 - ✅ Training Dummy: Units gain +0/+1
-- ✅ Rally Point: When you deploy a unit, all allies can attack immediately
+- ✅ Rally Point: When you deploy a unit, all your units gain +1/+0 until end of turn
 - ✅ Armory: Your units have +1 HP

 **Design Philosophy:**